GetDKAN/dkan/docs/components/storytelling/data-story.rst

 2. Fill in the title, add a cover photo, add tags, topics, and a description.
 3. Choose the desired layout.
 4. Click Save.
 5. Now add additional content by clicking the + buttons in the regions where you want the new content to display.
-Learn more about the In-Place Editor (IPE) `here <pages.html#using-the-in-place-editor-ipe>`_
+Learn more about the In-Place Editor (IPE) :ref:`here <using_ipe>`.
 6. Click Save at the bottom of the page.